-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED Withhold

+For All

+TI HIS PROXY IS SOLICTED BY THE BOARD OF DIRECTORS All All Except number(s) of the nominee(s) on the line below.

+Vo ote on Directors

-VOXX INTERNATIONAL CORPORATION For Withhold For All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-Vote on Directors 1.
-ELECTION OF DIRECTORS.
-To elect our board of eight directors o o o o
+1 L ELECTION OF DIRECTORS.
+To elect our board of eight directors 0 0 0

-TAT .
-Nom inees:
+Nominees:

 Class A Shareholders vote:

-- 01) Paul C. Kreuch, Jr.
+01) Paul C. Kreuch, Jr.

-- 02) Peter A. Lesser
+02) Peter A. Lesser

-- 03) Stan Glasgow
+03) Stan Glasgow

-- 04) John J. Shalam
+04) John J. Shalam

-- 05) Patrick M. Lavelle 06) Charles M. Stoehr
+05) Patrick M. Lavelle

+06) Charles M. Stoehr

-- 07) Ari M. Shalam
+07) Ari M. Shalam

-- 08) Fred S. Klipsch
+08) Fred S. Klipsch

-THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE FOLLOWING PROPOSALS :
+TF HE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE FOLLOWIN NG PROPO SALS: For Against Abstain

+2 2.
+Approval of the Company's 2014 Omnibus Equity Incentive Plan •

+3. Non-binding advisory vote to approve named executive compensation.
+0 0 0

+0 0 0

-2. To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2014; 0 0 0
+4 l.
+To ratify the appointment of Grant Thornton LLD as the Company's independent register od public ac counting fir rm for the fiscal year ending February 28, 2015: 0 0 0